Apply for a pensioner duty exemption or concession

-You can receive a one-off duty exemption/concession as an eligible pensioner when you buy a new or established home valued up to $750,000 to live in as your principal place of residence (PPR).
+As an eligible pensioner you can receive a one-off duty exemption or concession when you buy a new or established home, valued up to $750,000, to live in as your principal place of residence (PPR).

-- Hold a relevant concession card at the property settlement date,
+- Hold a relevant concession card at the property settlement date.

-- Buy the property for market value, and
+- Buy the property for market value.

 Gather required information

-- Particulars of the transactions, including title details, land use entitlements (if applicable), type of property and transfer (related parties),
+- Particulars of the transactions, including title details, land use entitlements (if applicable), type of property and transfer (related parties).

-- Occupancy requirement of the property,
+- Occupancy requirement of the property.

-- Previous claims and eligibility, and
+- Previous claims and eligibility.

-- Concession card details of all applicants
+- Concession card details of all applicants.

-- Original and completed transfer of land, or land use entitlement form,
+- Original and completed transfer of land or land use entitlement form.

 For transactions where the vendor and the transferee are associated or related parties, you must also supply:

-- Proof of payment of the purchase monies and evidence of the market value
+- Proof of payment of the purchase monies and evidence of the market value.

-If you are applying for a refund, you must also supply:
+If you are applying for a refund

-Complete your declaration
+Complete your form

-Members of the public who are not using a DOL registered user (usually a solicitor or conveyancer) and wish to lodge electronically as an individual can do so after a simple registration process.
-You can electronically lodge scanned documents for a land transfer of declaration of trust via our website after you register with us.
+If you are a member of the public you must register and lodge via our public lodgement system.
+Registration is a simple process.
+You can electronically lodge scanned documents for a land transfer or declaration of trust via our website after you register with us.

 You should maintain all relevant evidence for at least five years.